Alex2020201991/handwritten_recognition_nn/README.md

-**This project will include various design logics that are required to create stable training deep neural network model.**
+**This project will include stable training deep neural network model.**

 **We are going to employ the keras based python deep learning framework that readily offers complex mathematical layers that compute and form weights that are resultant of the data the model is viewing and learning from and then predict on new dataset.**